TDM Call for Papers for a Special Issue on "Maritime Law Arbitration: Procedural and Substantive Issues"

 - Those interested in the career of maritime law arbitrations

-Proposals should be submitted to the co-editors until 28 February 2019.
-Full papers should be submitted by 31 May 2019.
-Publication is expected in the third quarter of 2019.
+Proposals should be submitted to the co-editors.
+Full papers should be submitted by 30 September 2019.
 Papers should be prepared according to the TDM Submission Guidelines available at www.transnational-dispute-management.com/contribute.asp (more information available upon request).

 Feel free to circulate this call for papers amongst friends, colleagues and other people who you think may have an interest in this topic.